esr360/Kayzen-GS/README.md

 }
 ```

-This will create a column that spans 3 out of 12 columns, so **1/4** or **25%**.
+This will create a column that spans 3 out of 12 columns in width, so **1/4** or **25%**.
 Alternatively, you can achieve the same thing with this:

 ```css
 .sidebar {